jbarnes850/adaptive-model-compression/README.md

 ## How It Works

 ALP uses a lightweight machine learning model to classify the complexity of incoming tasks.
-Based on this classification, it selects an appropriately compressed version of the Llama 3.1 model (2-bit, 4-bit, 8-bit, or full precision).
+This classifier was fine-tuned based on the MMLU dataset to improve its accuracy across various domains.
+Based on this classification, it selects an appropriately compressed version of the Llama 3.1 model:

+- 8B 4-bit quantized
+- 70B 4-bit quantized
+- 405B 2-bit quantized

+All models are implemented using the MLX framework, which enables efficient on-device inference.
 This adaptive approach ensures optimal resource usage while maintaining high-quality outputs.

+The biggest technical challenge in developing ALP 3.1 was implementing efficient model loading and unloading mechanisms.
+These mechanisms are crucial for minimizing memory usage while maintaining low latency, especially when switching between different model sizes and quantization levels.

 ## Project Structure